Learning temporal relationships between symbols with Laplace Neural Manifolds: Neural predictions

-There is also circumstantial neurophysiological evidence for sequential firing leading to predicted future events as predicted by $\ftilde(\taustar>0)$.
-Granule cells in cerebellum appear to fire in sequence in the time leading up to an anticipated reward \cite{WagnEtal17,WagnLuo20}.
+There is also circumstantial neurophysiological evidence for sequential firing leading to predicted future events as predicted by $\ftilde(\taustar)$ for $\taustar> 0$ coding for future events.
+Granule cells in cerebellum appear to fire in sequence in the time leading up to an anticipated reward \citep{WagnEtal17,WagnLuo20}.
+During performance of a task in which monkeys must perform a sequence of movements, neurons firing in sequence that decoded the time of \emph{future} movements were observed in PFC but not in posterior parietal cortex \citep{WataEtal23}.
 OFC may be another good candidate region to look for ``future time cells.''
-OFC has long been argued by many authors to code for the identity of predicted outcomes \cite{HikoWata00,SchoRoes05,MainKepe09}.
-More recently \citeA{EnelEtal20} showed sequential activation in OFC during a task in which it was possible to predict the value of a reward that was delayed for several seconds.
-Finally, it should be noted that the properties of $\ftilde(\taustar>0)$ are a temporal analog of spatial ``distance-to-goal'' cells observed in spatial navigation studies \cite{SareEtal17,GautTank18}.
+OFC has long been argued by many authors to code for the identity of predicted outcomes \citep{HikoWata00,SchoRoes05,MainKepe09}.
+More recently \citet{EnelEtal20} showed sequential activation in OFC during a task in which it was possible to predict the value of a reward that was delayed for several seconds.
+Finally, it should be noted that the properties of $\ftilde(\taustar)$ over the future are a temporal analog of spatial ``distance-to-goal'' cells that have been observed in spatial navigation studies \citep{SareEtal17,GautTank18}.